tapis-project/tms_server/README.md

 ## Customizing the Configuration

-One can instruct TMSS to initialize its root directory and immediately exit.
-This allows the configuration files to be customized before TMS starts handling requests.
-Issue the following command to create and populate the TMS root directory and then exit:
+TMSS must be run with the *--install* option before it can be run for request handling.
+Here's how to install TMSS:

+  - ./tms_server --install

+Installation initializes TMSS's root directory, sets up the standard tenants (*default* and *test*), inserts test records into the database and then immediately exits.
+By exiting, the configuration files in the TMSS root directory can be customized before TMS starts handling requests.
+Once customization is complete, TMSS can be invoked as follows:

-  - ./tms_server --init-dirs-only
+  - ./tms_server

-At this point, one can edit the various configuration files to meet his or her needs.

 ### Non-Default Root Directory Initialization

-  - Issue: ./tms_server --root-dir MYDIR

-The --root-dir option can work in conjunction with the --init-dirs-only option.
+The --root-dir works in conjunction with the --install option to define a non-default TMSS root directory.

+  - ./tms_server --install --root-dir MYDIR

 ### Non-Default Root Directory Execution